-Open the fire door, lay a few crumpled sheets of paper or firelighters on the firebox base then a few small dry pieces of sticks or kindling.

-Open the air inlet controls.
+Open the fire door, lay a few crumpled sheets of paper on the firebox base then a few small dry pieces of sticks or kindling.
+Open the flue damper fully by pushing backwards.
+Open both the air inlet controls.
 Now light the paper, close the fire door when the kindling has caught fire (allow about 10 minutes for this to happen) add larger pieces of dry wood, until the fire box is half filled.
-When the larger pieces of wood have caught fire, add full sized logs.
+When the larger pieces of wood have caught fire, add full sized logs, close the flue damper.
 Close the air controls to the point where the required burn rate is obtained.